ai-cfia/howard/docs/networking.md

 https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html)

-For more information, please refer to this pull request (PR) submitted to cds-snc so that they can subdelegate `inspection.alpha.canada.ca to us`:
+For more information, please refer to this pull request (PR) submitted to cds-snc so that they can subdelegate `inspection.alpha.canada.ca`:

 - [The pull request made to cds-snc (status: merged)]( https://github.com/cds-snc/dns/pull/370)